Handling SQL Nulls with Two-Valued Logic: Query Language:

-The condition $\isempty(E)$ checks if the result of $E$ is empty, and corresponds to SQL's \sqlkw{EXISTS} subqueries.
-Note that \sqlkw{EXISTS} subqueries can be evaluated to $\vt$ or $\vf$, whereas \sqlkw{IN} subqueries can also be evaluated to $\vu$.
+The condition $\isempty(E)$ checks if the result of $E$ is empty, and corresponds to SQL's \sqlkw{EXISTS} subqueries. \OMIT{ One might be tempted to say that these are expressible via joins in traditional relational algebra.
+There is a good reason to include them directly.
+First, we want to stay as close to SQL as possible.
+Even more importantly, these conditions behave {\em differently} in the presence of nulls, and their expressibility via joins would require complex conditions checking which attributes values are \NULL.
+Indeed, as we shall see, they behave differently with respect to treatment of nulls; in fact \sqlkw{EXISTS} subqueries follow the two-valued logic, whereas \sqlkw{IN} subqueries are based on the three-valued logic. } Note that \sqlkw{EXISTS} subqueries can be evaluated to $\vt$ or $\vf$, whereas \sqlkw{IN} subqueries can also be evaluated to $\vu$.
 The semantics of composite conditions is defined by the 3VL truth-tables.

 Selection evaluates the condition $\theta$ for each tuple, and keeps tuples for which $\theta$ is \vt\ (i.e., not \vf\ nor \vu).
 Operations of generalized projection and selection correspond to sequential scans in query plans (with filtering in the case of selection).